 Jacking in your day job and deciding to become a freelance designer is not an easy decision to make.
 That’s why it’s a good idea to have some freelance designer essential advice before taking that leap.
 There are pros and cons to be aware of, but the benefits can be tremendous.
 For some, it’s the work/life balance that is most attractive.
 For others, it’s the opportunity to earn more money.

 Freelance designer essential advice: My journey

-My personal experience and journey has been pretty good.
-I started my freelance career by working in the evenings and weekends after work.
-When I had built up enough regular work I negotiated with my full time employer to work part time.
+My personal experience and journey have been pretty good.
+I started my freelance career by working in the evenings and at weekends after work.
+When I had built up enough regular work I negotiated with my full-time employer to work part-time.
 This enabled me to put more energy into building my business and making new connections.
 After six months I then took the leap of faith and went full time as a freelancer.

 But it can be very rewarding and I think I would find it hard to go back and work for someone else full time now.
 I love the freedom and the variety of work.
 Plus I’ve learned so many valuable skills working for myself that I’d never have experienced working as an employee.

 I choose to work at home for the majority of projects.
 This gives me the lifestyle and rewards that I currently prefer.
 I have in the past worked onsite within creative agency offices but have at times found this to be complicated and sometimes stressful.

 So whether you decide to work at home or within an office, I’m sure you can find an option that works for you.

 - If you’re working at home it can be lonely

 - You don’t get paid to take a holiday

 - You have to market yourself and find work